List of technology in the Dune universe: Description

+Due to its scarcity on Arrakis, water and its preservation are sacred to the Fremen.

 Analysis

-In his essay "Stillsuit" in The Science of Dune, John C. Smith suggests that "Stillsuits designed using strict literal interpretations from the Dune books probably would not work and most likely would cook the wearer like a Crock-Pot ...
+In his essay "Stillsuit" in The Science of Dune (2007), John C. Smith analyzes Herbert's stillsuit and its feasibility in the real world as described.
+Smith suggests that "Stillsuits designed using strict literal interpretations from the Dune books probably would not work and most likely would cook the wearer like a Crock-Pot ...
 However, engineering solutions can be envisioned for all the suit's shortcomings."

 T-Probe

 A T-Probe is a fictional device in Frank Herbert's Dune universe used to capture the thoughts of a person (living or dead) for analysis.
 T-Probes appear or are referred to in Herbert's Heretics of Dune (1984) and Chapterhouse: Dune (1985), as well as the sequels Hunters of Dune (2006) and Sandworms of Dune (2007) by Brian Herbert and Kevin J. Anderson.